jameschip/Autograph/README.md

-# Docket
+# Autograph

 A small markdown editor that is keyboard driven.
+If follows githubs markdown style.

 ### Keyboard control